zachvalenta/jvns.ca/source/_posts/2016-07-23-rigorous-benchmarking-in-reasonable-time.markdown

 - always correct (as short as possible)
 - ran 2x faster than the fastest known (approximate) algorithm

 This turned out to be wrong -- it was actually 2x **slower** than the approximate algorithm (it's still an improvement on the state of the art in exact algorithms).
-They talk about what happend in [their README](https://github.com/marcandrysco/Errol).
+They talk about what happened in [their README](https://github.com/marcandrysco/Errol).

 I don't point this out to make fun of the researchers for coming up with an incorrect result.
 I'm pretty sure they're way better at performance analysis than I am.
 Instead, I think this is a really good illustration that benchmarking programs and figuring out which one is faster is really hard -- much much harder than you might think.